 By the time of World War II, Cockatoo Island had become the primary repair facility for ships in the Southwest Pacific.
 Around 250 ships were tended at the facility including the Queen Elizabeth and the Queen Mary.
 The facilities were also used to convert merchant ships and passenger liners for the war effort.
 Ships damaged in wartime attacks made it back the considerable distance to the island for repairs including the HMAS Australia after kamikaze attacks in the Philipines and the HMAS Hobart after torpedo attacks in the New Hebrides.

-Its importance to the war efforts raised concerns about the potential for an enemy attack on the island and extensive bomb shelters were established in the tunnels beneath the sandstone hill in the centre of the island.
+Its importance to the war efforts raised concerns about the potential for an enemy attack on the island and extensive bomb shelters was established in the tunnels beneath the sandstone hill in the centre of the island.

 From 1857 until 1991 Cockatoo Island was Australia’s primary shipbuilding and repair facility with the yard handling over 12,000 dockings.
 This history was a small part of our interest in visiting the island as Drew had spent some time on the HMAS Success while with the NZ Air Force.
-HMAS Success was the last and largest naval ship ever built and launched from the island before the controversial decision to build Australia ships overseas.
+HMAS Success was the last and largest naval ship ever built and launched from the island before the controversial decision to build Australian ships overseas.
 There is an audiovisual display about its build in an annex to the dog-leg tunnel.

 Viewing the island as a heritage site I was surprised to see that some boat industry continues on the island today although much smaller in size and scale.
 Dry berthing, mooring and a full range of maintenance services for boats are still run commercially from the site.